 The Ski Club of Great Britain often refers to Meribel as ‘Little England on the Alps’ as no less than 37% of all annual visitors originate from the United Kingdom.

 10 – Wallet Friendly

 Last but not least, Meribel can also be a surprisingly budget-friendly ski destination and isn’t only about unbridled luxury.
-There are plenty of outstanding Meribel chalet companies on the market that cater to visitors with lower budgets, though it is of course the opulent luxury ski chalets Meribel in village that tend to lap up the most attention.
+There are plenty of outstanding Meribel chalet companies on the market that cater to visitors with lower budgets, though it is, of course, the opulent luxury ski chalets Meribel in the village that tend to lap up the most attention.

 Photo source: ©JM Gouedard